ThangCNVN/MBRFixer/README.md

 ## Todo

-- 📂 Added support for multiple versions of Windows.
+- 📂 Add support for multiple versions of Windows.
 - 💾 Allow writing custom boot records from a .bin file.
+- 🖥️ Add support for GUI (Graphical User Interface)

 ## Usage